-Don't worry, it is amazingly affordable (ours was 34.99 and shipped free!)...here's our description and story to tell...
+Don't worry, it is amazingly affordable (under 50 bucks with shipping)...here's our description and story to tell...

 At one time I was the proud owner of a pair of Magnapan MGIII planar speakers (6 feet tall and 1 inch thick), a 200 watt per side stereo power amp that weighed about 75 pounds, a high-end CD player with direct outputs and a passive volume control running straight into the amp, and cables to hook it all up that were about a half an inch thick and had gold-plated connectors.
 It sounded really good, to say the least.
 But one thing it needed besides a lot of power was a lot of space – a nice-sized listening room was necessary, or you just couldn't get the best out of the system.
 And that is something I simply don't have in my present living area – come to think of it, I never had it in the past because I never lived in a house big enough for it.